Sharp nonlinear estimates for multiplying derivatives of positive definite tensor fields

-holds \textit{everywhere} in $V$ since $A$ is continuous in $V$.
-Hence, we deduce that the eigenvalues of $A$ are all positive everywhere in $V$ and therefore, the matrix inverse $A^{-1}$ exists everywhere in $V$ and it is again a positive definite matrix.
+Next, we shall prove that $A^{-1}\in\Win$.
+Note that the positive definiteness of $A$ holds \textit{everywhere} in $V$ since $A$ is continuous in $V$.
+Hence, we deduce that the eigenvalues of $A$ are all positive everywhere in $V$ and therefore, the matrix inverse $A^{-1}$ exists everywhere in $V$ and it is a positive definite matrix.
 Moreover, the function $A^{-1}\colon V\to \PD$ obtained hereby is locally bounded.
 To see this, let us define the function $\rho\colon\PD\to\R_+$ by

 It is a well known fact that the spectrum of a matrix depends continuously on its entries (see, e.g., \cite[p.~539]{Horn1990}), and thus $\rho$ is continuous.
 From this and the continuity of $A$ we deduce that also the composition $\rho\circ A\colon V\to\R_+$ is continuous.
 Thus, the function $\rho\circ A$ attains its minimum $m_K>0$ on any compact subset $K$ of $V$.
 Hence, using \eqref{pow}, we can estimate